mcwalters/mcwalters.github.io/_posts/2015-10-31-how-not-to-teach-math.markdown

 [Problem Solving](http://www.amazon.com/The-Art-Craft-Problem-Solving/dp/0471789011) seminar course at [USF](https://www.usfca.edu/arts-sciences/undergraduate-programs/mathematics)
 taught me more about mathematics than all of the other courses I took in college combined.
+I'm grateful for his ability to break down the notation dogma and bring it back to understanding of the problem.
+"Without loss of generality let $$n=3$$" was his way of saying, let's look at what is actually happening rather than getting lost in the quagmire of abstract notation.

 > "Mathmatics isn't about computation, it's about problem solving." -- Elly Schofield